 Federal Work Study Positions

 If you are looking for a federal work study position, be sure to check out Financial Aid’s website where departments post opportunities each semester.

 Additionally, CCE hires federal work study students each semester for a unique community service experience available through the Winthrop Homework Clinic at Emmett Scott.
 If you are interested in tutoring/mentoring an elementary aged student, please fill out a tutor application and return to Laura Foster, Program Director for Volunteer and Community Services.
 To learn more about the Homework Clinic, visit the Homework Clinic's webpage.

-Researching Employers & Job Postings (Beware of Scams)
+DISCLAIMER: Job Postings (Beware of Scams/Protect your safety)